Follow TV Tropes

 • History Repeats: Jacob Marley died on Christmas Eve, and if Scrooge doesn't reform, so will he.

 • Honest Corporate Executive: Scrooge has several faults before his Heel–Face Turn, but being a Corrupt Corporate Executive isn't one of them.
-It is stated how good his word is when it is mentioned he was one of those who signed Jacob Marley's death certificate.
-So he's not dishonest; he's just heartless.
+It is stated how good his word is when it's mentioned he was one of those who signed Jacob Marley's death certificate.
+So it's not that Scrooge is dishonest; he's just heartless.
+He'll only go after people who owe him money, but he'll do so without pity, compassion, or empathy.

 • Horror Doesn't Settle for Simple Tuesday: Ebenezer Scrooge is haunted by four ghosts over the course of the night, including the ghost of his dead partner.
 Unsurprisingly given the title and the story itself, these visitations all occur on Christmas Eve.